ncphillips/makersasylum.com/memberships.md

     How many: 5 members/month on a renewal basis.
 Help us understand you better by filling a form
 - template: title
   title: 12-day pass
+- template: body-copy
+  content: 12-day pass are flexible day-pass which you can subscribe to based on your
+    needs.
+Use it in one go or within 3 months time.
+It's up to you.
+Commitment issues, resolved!
 published: false

 ---